BRASA BEST ARTICLE PRIZES

 To be considered for the prize, the author needs to submit this cover sheet with the information requested below and a PDF of the published piece by e-mail to the BRASA Secretariat at BRASAprizes@tulane.edu

 In the cover sheet, besides contact information, authors should indicate whether they would like to be considered for the prize in the Humanities or the Social Sciences.
 Each member of BRASA may submit one single article/chapter (including the co-authored ones).
-The submission deadline is February 28, 2023.
+The submission deadline is March 1, 2025.
 Two separate committees will be formed –one for the Humanities, one for the Social Sciences.
-Chairs and members of the committees will be chosen by BRASA’s Executive Committee in its regular Fall 2022 meeting.
-The Secretariat will send a letter to the winners and announce the winners through the BRASA website and digest by April 30, 2023.
-Winners will be recognized and receive a plaque at BRASA XVII International Conference at San Diego State University, April 2024.
+The Secretariat will announce the winners through the BRASA website and by email by May 1, 2025.